caj224/caj224.github.io/index.md

 ## About Me

-I'm Caleb, a quantitative finance student with a strong interest in markets, data, and emerging technologies.
+I'm Caleb, a Financial Engineering Master's student at Lehigh University.
 I’m currently a Quantitative Analyst Intern at Chatham Financial, where I support fixed income and risk management strategies through data-driven analysis.
-Outside of my internship, I’m actively working on a research project exploring price dynamics and detection mechanisms within pump-and-dump schemes on the Solana blockchain — combining my interests in crypto, market microstructure, and time series modeling.
+Outside of my internship, I’m actively working on a research project exploring price dynamics and detection mechanisms within pump-and-dump schemes on the Solana blockchain — combining my interests in crypto, data mining, and coding.
 I’m passionate about building tools and strategies that turn complex data into actionable insights.

 <!-- Upload your own photo and change the path -->